 Withdrawing from the University

 If instruction has already begun and a student wishes to discontinue study, a withdrawal must be formally requested and processed.
 By withdrawing, enrollment in all classes will be dropped, and a student will no longer be able to attend for that semester or any future semester unless readmitted.
-Students may withdraw temporarily without penalty.
-Many students take a semester off during the program.
-Please review the Graduate Division website for details.
+Please review the Cancellation & Withdrawal page for details.
 Withdrawal requests are submitted through an eForm found by clicking on the “Special Enrollment Petition” link in CalCentral.

 Please contact your program manager for more comprehensive instructions on the withdrawal process.

 Re-enrollment After Withdrawal

 If you completely withdraw from your program, you must submit readmission paperwork and subsequent fees to re-enroll.
 Re-enrollment after complete withdrawal is left to the discretion of the programs.
 There is a possibility of being denied re-admittance.
 Think very carefully when considering withdrawing completely.
 The timing of your withdrawal request will affect your refund eligibility (full vs. partial vs. fee credit).
 Please review the Re-enrollment process on the Graduate Division website.

 Policies and procedures that govern graduate work at Berkeley are found in the Guide to Graduate Policy on the Graduate Division website.

 As a student, you will have a variety of records maintained by the University of California.
 Disclosure of information contained in these records is governed by state and federal law and by campus policy.
 The Berkeley Campus Policy Governing Disclosure of Information from Student Records is posted on the Office of the Registrar website.
 Unless you request “non-disclosure” (in writing), the Registrar and the School of Public Health consider the following categories to be public information once you become a registered graduate student: